socolofs/tamoc/README.rst

 For typical usage, please see the ./bin directory of the source distribution for various example scripts.

+Version 4.1.1:  Updated the `ambient` module `Profile3DT` object so that
+                out-of-range errors are avoided when trying to get data for times outside the data range.
+Single bubble particle tracking for small particles can take very long times, and the default tracking time is up to two weeks.
+If this particle age exceeds the available times in a set of gridded ambient data, the last available time will be used for out- of-range queries.
+Also noted that `tamoc` is not compatible with the latest `Numpy` version; it is limited to 2.3.2.
+                The environment.yml file has been updated to reflect this.
+                A fix will be coming in a later version of the model.
 Version 4.1.0:  Adds a new `Profile3DT` object to the `ambient` module that
                 allows ambient profile data to be obtained from three-dimensional space plus time `netCDF` datasets through